Craig Revel Horwood: Pantomime

 In December 2009, Horwood played the part of the Queen in Snow White and the Seven Dwarves at Venue Cymru in Llandudno, North Wales, a role he reprised in December 2010 at the Hawth in Crawley, and at the Orchard Theatre in Dartford, Kent, alongside Ann Widdecombe in 2011.
 Then in December 2012, he played the same role at the Swan Theatre in High Wycombe, again alongside Widdecombe and also in December 2013 at the Cliffs Pavilion, Southend.
 In 2014, 2015 and 2016, Horwood played Captain Hook in Peter Pan at The Orchard Theatre, Dartford, Wycombe Swan, High Wycombe and Churchill Theatre, Bromley.

 In December 2017, he played the Wicked Queen in Snow White and the Seven Dwarves at the Mayflower Theatre, Southampton; and in December 2018, he played the Wicked Stepmother in Cinderella at the New Victoria Theatre, Woking.
 In December 2019, Horwood reprised his role as the Wicked Queen in Snow White and the Seven Dwarves at the Manchester Opera House, Manchester.
 In December 2021, he once again played the Wicked Stepmother in Cinderella at the Mayflower Theatre, Southampton alongside Debbie McGee.
 In December 2022, he played the Wicked Stepmother in Cinderella at the Bristol Hippodrome, Bristol.
-He is currently slated to reprise the role of Captain Hook in Peter Pan at the Milton Keynes Theatre, Milton Keynes in December 2024.
+He reprised the role of Captain Hook in Peter Pan at the Milton Keynes Theatre, Milton Keynes in December 2024.
+In December 2025, played Wicked Stepmother in Cinderella at Theatre Royal Nottingham.
+In December 2026 he will play Carabosse for the first time in Sleeping Beauty at the Bristol Hippodrome, Bristol.

 Solo tour

 Horwood embarked on his first solo tour around England, The All Balls and Glitter Tour, talking about his life and performing some of the music that has been the soundtrack to his career.
 This was due to be during Spring 2020, but due to COVID-19 it was rescheduled for Spring 2022.

+In 2025, Horwood emarked on another tour around the UK called Revelations, Songs Boys Don't Sing to coincide with his album.
+The tour was descriped as an evening of music, dance, drama, and song.
+He has announced further dates for this tour for 2026.